 Having chosen the location at random, we then learnt that the real Youngstown had many miles of freight sidings, at least 6 different railroads (some narrow-gauge), 3 or more steel-works and many other related industries either supplying the steel industry or using its by-products.
 During the period modelled, it also had major problems with organised crime, corruption and pollution.
 Diplomatically, we chose not to try to model all of these latter three aspects.
 The first version of the backscene (plain dark grey) was probably not too far from the atmospheric conditions of the time!

 Clearly the size and scale of the prototype presented a dilemma, which we solved by deciding not to try to make a representational model, but rather to give the flavour of American railroading.
-We chose a North American prototype because we knew nothing about it, seeing it as an opportunity to learn something new.
+We chose a North American prototype because we knew little or nothing about it, seeing it as an opportunity to learn something new.
 Most members of the Team have UK-outline layouts at home, so this is quite a change.

-We have a dedicated track and loading ramp for TOFC (Trailer on Flat Car (Piggy-back)) services, which run as high speed priority freight traffic (so-called “Hot-shots”).
+There was a dedicated track and loading ramp for TOFC (Trailer on Flat Car (Piggy-back)) services, which run as high speed priority freight traffic (so-called “Hot-shots”).